Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models: Computational Setup

-Notice that the SYK \textit{chain} model in case (b) is still different from the original SYK model, because the couplings in the SYK chain model is not all-to-all as opposed to those in the original SYK model.
-The couplings in the SYK chain model are of two types: On-site couplings (characterized by $J_0$) and between Majorana fermions of nearest neighboring sites couplings (characterized by $J_1$).
-Thus, in no case we should expect to get directly the results of testing ETH in the SYK model.
+Note that even in case (b), where inter- and intra-site couplings are equal, the model differs from the original SYK model, because the couplings in the SYK chain are not all-to-all.
+The SYK chain includes both on-site interactions (parameterized by $J_0$) and nearest-neighbor inter-site couplings (parameterized by $J_1$).
+Therefore, one should not expect this model to directly reproduce ETH results from the original SYK model.